-The NCAA core curriculum (core course) requirement ensures you're taking high school courses that prepare you for the academic expectations of college.
-Note: Not all high school classes are NCAA-approved core courses and may not count toward your 16 core-course credit requirement.
+The NCAA core-course requirement ensures you're taking high school courses that prepare you for the academic expectations in college.
+Note: Not all high school courses are NCAA-approved core courses and may not count toward your 16 core-course credit requirement.